EARLY TUG NAMES

 Built 1843 by Daniel Bider, East Jarrow.
 Wood paddle tug.
 L73.3'.
 B16'.
 D8.7'.
 76grt.
 44nhp steam engine.
 ON54683.

 1843 Delivered to unknown owner.
 1848 owners Anthony and Robert Strong and Charles and Michael Dodds, North Shields.
 1866 Sold to David Stone and John Varmer, London.
 1870 Sold to Hugh Andrews Jnr, Belfast.
 1872 Sold to J J Carroll, Dublin.
-No further trace.
+1887[by] Scrapped.

 --------------------------------